 For comparison: the full Acratech lineup

 I’ve previously written a complete guide to all of the heads that are made by Acratech, and that includes things like monopod heads, pano heads and long lens heads as well as their ball heads.
 If you aren’t familiar with the brand then I’d encourage you to take a look at this guide as well.
-For those that want the quicker overview, the entire range of Acratech products is listed in the table below.
+For those that want a quicker overview, the entire range of Acratech products is listed in the table below.

 Acratech’s 3-In-1 Head Design

-As well as the regular Ball Head Mode, the GXP can be used in two additional ways: Pano Mode and Gimbal Mode.
+As well as the regular Ball Head Mode, the Acratech GXP can be used in two additional ways: Pano Mode and Gimbal Mode.
 Here’s how…

 GXP Gimbal Mode

 To use the GXP in Gimbal Mode you’ll need a lens that has a rotating tripod collar, and then you simply loosen both the panning base and ball lock knob while dropping the head into the 90-degree drop notch.
 While you may be thinking that you could do the same thing with many ball heads, you’d only be partially right.
 Most ball heads do have a 90-degree drop notch, but the Acratech GXP has a couple of features that are specifically designed to make Gimbal Mode a workable long lens solution.